therealplato/therealplato.com/hugosite/content/posts/soberoctober09.md

 * Learned to import and extrude an SVG
 * Learned to convert curve to mesh
 * Learned the boolean difference modifier
-* Learned what a "manifold mesh" is (but not how to fix it)
+* Learned what a "non-manifold mesh" is (but not how to fix it)
 * Learned that some 3D printers consider Y axis to be vertical

 Figuring out the above and producing [this stl](/misc/handblock.stl) took ~3 hours.